EB324/signature_verification/README.md

 ```

 Open Browser:  [http://localhost:9000](http://localhost:9000)
-Upload a signature and check its genuineness
+Upload a signature and check its genuineness.
+You can use signatures in  ```sigver/testsig/``` as an example.

 ## References
 [1] Hafemann, Luiz G., Robert Sabourin, and Luiz S. Oliveira.
 "Learning Features for Offline Handwritten Signature Verification using Deep Convolutional Neural Networks" http://dx.doi.org/10.1016/j.patcog.2017.05.012 ([preprint](https://arxiv.org/abs/1705.05787))